 The first week of the program will be spent at the magnificent Royal Elephant Reserve, which is one of the finest elephant study and management facilities in the world.
 Your enthusiastic participation here will help to ensure a strong future for Asian elephants.

 You will attend classes and gain hands-on experience with elephants and their mahouts at a renowned training facility that is set in the picturesque hills of a large reserve.
 Learn basic Thai commands for communicating with your elephant, as you ride through the conservation; bathe your elephant in nearby lakes and help care for injured elephants in the elephant hospital.
 You will live and experience the day-to-day lifestyle of a Thai mahout: weave a harness, dress in a traditional mahout outfit, sing the "elephant song" and carve dishes out of bamboo.
-Your contributions to these projects and heightened awareness about the challenges Asian elephants face will help ensure the well being of both the elephants and this great facility.
 At the conclusion of your program you will receive a formal certificate of participation from the Mahout School, as well as up to 36 community service hours.

 After your awesome week in the jungle with the elephants, we'll pack up the vans and get ready for the Amazing Thailand Adventure.
 Starting in Chiang Mai, we'll head out of town to swim at cascading waterfalls, check out the sweeping views from atop Doi Suthep, and have the chance to get up-close and personal with real tigers at Tiger Kingdom.
-Practice your bargaining skills at the Chiang Mai Night Bazaar, learn the basic tenants of Buddhism at a 700 year-old temple, and sample the tasty local cuisine.
-This is Amazing Thailand!!
+Practice your bargaining skills at the Chiang Mai Night Bazaar, learn the basic tenets of Buddhism at a 700-year-old temple, and sample the tasty local cuisine.
+This is Amazing Thailand!

 Want to continue your summer adventure?
-This program connects to our other great programs in Southeast Asia, China and India.
+Consider combining this program with Island Hopping and Diving for a perfect service-meets-adventure experience.
+This program also connects to all our other great programs in Southeast Asia, China and India.

 Relax and prepare for a world-class trip on Singapore Airlines.
-Prior to your departure, you will have received your pre-departure packet, which will include your Rustic T-shirts, airline tickets, and important contact information.
+Prior to your departure, you will have received your pre-departure packet, which will include your Rustic T-shirts, luggage tags and country books, airline tickets, and important contact information.

 Today is lost as you cross the international dateline.
 Fear not – you will get this time back on your way home.